Featured in the All Fired Up Box

 Hi, I'm Rachel!

 I've always been an artist, but I fell in love with printmaking when I went back to college after my son was born.
 Once I graduated, I no longer had access to the presses and equipment necessary to continue, and as part of the early Lowe Mill community, I discovered fellow artists had the same problem.
 After a few months of extensive research on the few community printmaking studios around the country at that time, I started the Green Pea Press Printmaking Collective in 2010 to offer artists studio access to printmaking equipment, opportunities to collaborate, exhibit, and sell their work, and educate the public through workshops and demonstrations.
 I started taking on custom printing orders so that I could pay myself and to help support the studio; over the past 10 years, we've grown exponentially as a collective, custom printing business, and retail shop!
-We now occupy a 4,200 sq ft studio in Lowe Mill ARTS & Entertainment as well as a 1,500 sq ft screen printing shop just up the street on Governors Drive.
+We now occupy a 1,500 sq ft screen printing shop just up the street on Governors Drive.

 What's your process for making your products?